by Todd Walker

 - 3 oz. of dehydrated blue berries and maybe a couple of ounces of cranberries.
 I didn’t measure.

 - About two inches of melted tallow in a pint mason jar.
 Again, not exact measurements.
-I buy my organic beef fat from a local butcher and render it myself.
-Frying with tallow beats veggie oils and Crisco which is only a few molecules away from plastic.
+I buy my grass-fed beef fat from a local butcher and render it myself.
+Here’s our link to rendering tallow.

 You want to grind the jerky into as fine a power as possible.
 I used a food processor.
 NOTE: If using store bought jerky, you’ll want to dehydrate it in the oven (or dehydrator) until it is brittle when bent.
 I tossed this batch in the processor and it didn’t give me the desired powdery texture.
 I dumped the chopped meat into a pan and placed it in the oven at 175° with the oven door cracked slightly to vent moisture.